tozzilla/claudecode-boilerplate/README.md

 # claudecode-boilerplate
-a boilerplate to start you project with claude code
+a boilerplate to start a project with claude code

+# beging
+start reading rules.md